-"Mary" is the main English way of spelling the mother of Jesus' name, however it is spelled differently in other languages (for example, "Miriam" and "Maria").
-Despite appearing sparingly throughout the text, Mary is an iconic example of a nice and pure character.
-As a result many characters are named after her.
+"Mary" is the main English way of spelling the mother of Jesus' name, however, it is spelled differently in other languages (for example, "Miriam" and "Maria").
+Despite appearing sparingly throughout the text, Mary is an iconic example of a nice and pure character. note As a result many characters are named after her.

 - Gone: Mary grows to become the designated mother of children in the series, earning the in-universe nickname "Mother Mary."
 Later subverted, as she suffers increasing mental problems as the series goes on.

-- Once Upon a Time's "real world" version of Snow White is named Mary-Margaret Blanchard, a reminder of the fact that even in a world without happy endings, her soul is as white and unblemished as snow.
+- Once Upon a Time: The "real world" version of Snow White is named Mary-Margaret Blanchard, a reminder of the fact that even in a world without happy endings, her soul is as white and unblemished as snow.
 The comparison between the Virgin and Mary-Margaret is furthered because the hero known as the Savior is the child of Mary-Margaret, much like how the Virgin Mary's child was the Messiah.

 - Golden Sun: Mia (Mary in the original Japanese) is the healer of a small town, using her Mercury Psynergy to heal the sick (though Muggles only see that she glows when healing someone).
 Her default class becomes Paragon and later Angel in the sequel.

 - Maria from the original Harvest Moon is most likely the most religious non-priest or nun character in the franchise.
 She is deeply devoted to the Harvest Goddess and spends much of her free time at church.
 In Harvest Moon: Magical Melody the town has no church due to plot reasons.
 Maria was thus made into a librarian.
-Despite the change in occupation, a large number of Maria's quotes relate to her religious beliefs.
+Despite the change in occupation, a large number of Maria's quotes related to her religious beliefs.
 Maria dresses in a blue dress as well.

 - Maria's granddaughter is not as religious as her grandmother, especially after her initial appearance, but is still more religious than most.
 She is named "Marie" in Japan, "Maria" in Harvest Moon 64, and "Mary" from Harvest Moon: Back to Nature onward.
 Like her grandmother, she dresses predominantly in blue.